Akashdip-N/NASA-API-Explorer/README.md

 - **POST** `/api/rating`: Submits user ratings and feedback.

 ## ⚠️ Error Codes and their Solutions
 This project may throw some error codes during the development or deployment process.
-Below are the common error codes and their solutions:
+</br>Below are the common error codes and their solutions:

 ```plaintext
 111 - API Key Error